Hi Year 6,

 We will be practicing for these tests throughout the year alongside our regular curriculum.
 If you have any questions, however trivial they might seem, please speak to me about them after school.

-This half term, we will hand out a short daily homework, usually based on work we've done in class that day or are about to cover the next day.
+From September, we will hand out a short daily homework, usually based on work we've done in class that day or are about to cover the next day.
 This will help with preparations for secondary school.
 Children are expected to do as much as they can within 15 - 20 minutes and most tasks should be possible to complete within this time.
 This work will be marked together in class the next day or used within the next day's learning in another way.

 Failure to hand homework in on time will result in a loss of Monster Points unless in exceptional circumstances - we expect Year 6 children to be able to organise themselves to bring in their homework and follow a regular routine.

 Reading is always given in addition to these daily homework tasks and should be for a minimum of a further 15 minutes.

 Our scheduled PE days are on a Monday with Swimming allocated to Year 6 for the first term.
 Unfortunately due to the current COVID guidance we are unable to complete our swimming lessons.
 We will include physical activity into our school day toastier much as possible to support the physical development of the children.
 Under normal circumstances, the children will be provided with a kit (by school) as they were last year, however due to COVID guidance children are required to come to school dressed in their own PE kit on our allocated PE days.